facebook/wangle/README.md

 <h3 id="eventbasehandler">EventBaseHandler <a href="#eventbasehandler" class="headerLink">#</a></h3>

-<p>Putting this right after an AsyncSocketHandler means that writes can happen from any thread, and eventBase-&gt;runInEventBaseThread() will automatically be called to put them in the correct thread.
-It doesn&#039;t intrinsically make the pipeline thread-safe though, writes from different threads may be interleaved, other handler stages must be only used from one thread or be thread safe, etc.</p>
+<p>Putting this right after an AsyncSocketHandler means that writes can happen from any thread, and eventBase-&gt;runInEventBaseThread() will automatically be called to put them in the correct thread.It doesn&#039;t intrinsically make the pipeline thread-safe though, writes from different threads may be interleaved, other handler stages must be only used from one thread or be thread safe, etc.</p>

 <p>In addition, reads are still always called on the eventBase thread.</p>